-The authorized size of the Board of Directors (the "Board") is currently six.
+The authorized size of the Board is currently six.
+Following the closing of the polls at the Annual Meeting, the authorized size of the Board will be five.
 Directors are nominated by the Governance and Nominating Committee of the Board.